dtaht/blog-cerowrt/content/post/selective_unprotect.md

 9.6 Multirate support
 Some PHYs have multiple data transfer rate capabilities that allow implementations to perform dynamic rate switching with the objective of improving performance.
 The algorithm for performing rate switching is beyond the scope of this standard, but in order to ensure coexistence and interoperability on multirate- capable PHYs, this standard defines a set of rules to be followed by all STAs.

-9.7 violated
+9.7 is violated by most drivers -

-dmission control, in general, depends on vendors' implementation of the scheduler, available channel capacity, link conditions, retransmission limits, and the scheduling requirements of a given stream.
+"admission control, in general, depends on vendors' implementation of the scheduler, available channel capacity, link conditions, retransmission limits, and the scheduling requirements of a given stream.
 All of these criteria affect the admissibility of a given stream.
-If the HC has admitted no streams that require polling, it may not find it necessary to perform the scheduler or related HC functions.
+If the HC has admitted no streams that require polling, it may not find it necessary to perform the scheduler or related HC functions."

-## Simplest option: Protect/Retry less when overloaded Another option is to just stop with the retransmit attempts (almost) entirely when your stack is backlogged.
+## Simplest option: Protect/Retry less when overloaded

+Another option is to just stop with the retransmit attempts (almost) entirely when your stack is backlogged.
 Quantum physics will do the rest of the work for you.
 This option is implementable today... in fact it was implementable 10 years ago and I thought then that was how we'd fix it!
-It's not optimal - you have some tricky interactions with [rate control](/post/minstrel),
-you will lose some packets you don't want to lose, and - in the case of the media or rate control acting perfectly - you still need some way of dropping or marking packets further up the queue - but it would help.
+It's not optimal - you have some tricky interactions with [rate control](/post/minstrel), you will lose some packets you don't want to lose, and - in the case of the media or rate control acting perfectly - you still need some way of dropping or marking packets further up the queue - but it would help.